quarbby/links-and-resources/README.md

 ### Web Development

-* **CP3101B Web Programming and Applications (Mounted as CS3226 in AY2015/16)**
+* **CP3101B Web Programming and Applications**
   * [2015 Course Webpage](http://www.comp.nus.edu.sg/~stevenha/cp3101b.html)
-  * Update Aug 2015: This course will be changed to CS3223.
+  * Update Aug 2015: This course will be changed to CS3226.
 * **Learning about web applications**
   * [Course from The University of New Mexico](https://www.coursera.org/course/webapplications)